Uniqueness for stochastic differential equations in Hilbert spaces with irregular drift: Abstract

 \section{Abstract}

 We present a versatile framework to study strong existence and uniqueness for stochastic differential equations (SDEs) in Hilbert spaces with irregular drift.
-We consider an SDE in a separable Hilbert space $H$
+We consider an SDE in a separable Hilbert space $H$,

 where $A$ is a self-adjoint negative definite operator with purely atomic spectrum, $W$ is a cylindrical Wiener process, $b$ is $\alpha$-H\"older continuous function $H\to H$, and a nonnegative parameter $\gamma$ such that the stochastic convolution takes values in $H$.
-We show that this equation has a unique strong solution provided that $\alpha > 2\gamma/(1+\gamma)$.
+We show that this equation has a unique strong solution provided that $\alpha > \alpha^*(\gamma)$, with an explicit function $\alpha^*$ that takes values in $(0,1)$ for all $\gamma\in[0,3)$.
 This substantially extends the seminal work of Da Prato and Flandoli (2010) as no structural assumption on $b$ is imposed.
+The range of admissible $\alpha$ is also extended.
 To obtain this result, we do not use infinite-dimensional Kolmogorov equations but instead develop a new technique combining L\^e's theory of stochastic sewing in Hilbert spaces, Gaussian analysis, and a method of Lasry and Lions for approximation in Hilbert spaces.

 \contentsname{}